SQL Journey

 This post describes how to use result of an user defined function with CHECK constraint in SQL Server.
 For demonstration, considered a situation where it is not allowed to insert or update records where calculated age of a person is less than 18 years as per his/her Date of Birth.

 So for this first we need to create the function before creating the CHECK constraint.
+Here is a function which will return age as per the date of birth provided.

 Posted in SQL Server | Leave a Comment »